HIV & AIDS Update: New Treatments, Easier Options

 - Tdap vaccine to protect against whooping cough and tetanus (Boostrix, Adacel)

 - Pneumococcal vaccine (eg, Pneumovax 23) to protect against pneumonia and other pneumococcal diseases.

-- Meningococcal conjugate vaccine series (Menactra, Menveo) which protects against meningococcal disease.
+- Meningococcal conjugate vaccine series (Menactra, Menveo, or MenQuadfi) which protect against meningococcal disease.

 - Hepatitis B vaccine series to protect against hepatitis B.